gnekich/graphiql/packages/graphql-language-service-server-web/README.md

 - one is use of offline schema, you can commit the offline schema and set up graphql project to use that instead of pulling it from remote server.
 (Pros: no request to server, Cons: out of sync with the latest server schema, no ability to exec query/mutation/subscription from vscode)

 - second you can use development proxy server that will ignore CORS or Invalid security certs.
+Using `local-cors-proxy` or `cors-anywhere`

 ### Development